Viator: What It Is and How to Book Your Next Experience

 Earning Rewards with Viator

-And Viator will share some of that with you with their rewards program.
+And Viator will share some of that with you through their rewards program.
 They'll let you know when you make your booking how much you'll earn.
 You'll then be able to use those dollars towards a future booking with them.

 Reviewing and sharing your experiences on Viator